LWU2007/DDRone/stage 2/personal log/melvin/melvin's personal log.md

 14/10/2025 11.15-11.45PM
 - Finished my work for the test bank

+15/10/2025 11.00-12.00PM
+- Actually started work on the lexue and interactive learning (flash cards)

+16/10/2025 3.00-6.00PM
+- Did a meeting to do work on the ppt, script, study guide, and lexue
+- Finished my part for the study guide, ppt, and script
+- Uploaded the files for stage 1 to lexue lab

 almost everyday
 - preaching and teaching other teams to adopt github repository for how seamless it is to use.